blockchain-lab-um/masca/packages/docs/docs/tutorial/rpc-methods.md

 #### Description

-Used to obtain settings of the snap
+`getSnapSettings` obtains the settings of the snap.

 ```typescript
 const response = await ethereum.request({